Yonkuru/Rwanda-Administrative-Divisions-Laravel-Seeder/README.md

 ## 📌 Overview

-This repository provides a complete Rwanda's administrative structure (Provinces, Districts, Sectors, Cells, and Villages) that will be helpful to software developers especially for Laravel applications developers.
+This repository provides a complete Rwanda's administrative divisions structure (Provinces, Districts, Sectors, Cells, and Villages) that will be helpful to software developers especially for Laravel applications developers.

 ## 🚀 Implementation